stateful/docs.runme.dev/docs/guide/agrocd-cli.md

 ### Customizing Argo CD

+Customizing Argo CD can be beneficial as it allows you to tailor your Argo CD to meet your organization's specific needs and improve security and user experience.

+In this section, we will walk you through the steps involved in customizing Argo CD.

-1. **Define an Application with CRD**: Create a YAML file for the application.
+**Step One: Define an Application with CRD**

+To do this, you need to create a YAML file for the application.

 ```sh {"id":"01J0TF9A89KN0GBESXN48STWQR"}
 cat << EOF > sample-project.yaml